 Consistency is the lynchpin of faithfulness.
 There is no way to be faithful without it.
 And if consistency is where you struggle, then it is time to do something about it.

-If you struggle with consistency, check out our Homeschool Consistency Bootcamp.
-We are opening it September 13, 2018 and you can click to get on the waiting list below.
+For more tools like this and help with consistency in your homeschool, check out Morning Momentum.
+We are opening it January 28, 2021 and you can click to get on the waiting list below.

 - 31 Picture Books for Homeschooling All Ages - October 17, 2021